-Because the frame start trigger is set to on, the user must apply a frame start trigger signal to the camera in order to begin each frame exposure.
-In this case, we have set the frame start trigger signal source to input line 1 and the activation to rising edge, so the rising edge of an externally generated electrical signal applied to line 1 will serve as the frame start trigger signal.
+Because the acquisition start trigger mode is set to on, the user must apply an acquisition start trigger signal to the camera.
+In this case, we have set the acquisition start trigger signal source to input line 1 and the activation to rising edge, so an externally generated electrical signal applied to input line 1 will serve as the acquisition start trigger signal.
+The Acquisition Frame Count parameter has been set to 3.